InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Continue on error for the entire target
 .IGNORE: clean

-# Always run cleanup, even on failure
+# Always run cleanup, even on failure (notice the || "or")
 deploy:
 	@kubectl apply -f k8s/ || \
 	  (kubectl rollout undo deployment/myapp && exit 1)

-# Multi-line with error handling
+# Multi-line with error handling - all steps must succeed
-backup-deploy:
+deploy-verified:
 	@set -e; \
-	kubectl create configmap backup --from-file=config.yaml; \
+	echo "Applying manifests..."; \
 	kubectl apply -f k8s/; \
+	echo "Waiting for rollout..."; \
-	kubectl rollout status deployment/myapp
+	kubectl rollout status deployment/myapp; \
+	echo "Deployment verified"
 ```

 The `-` prefix ignores errors for that command.
+The `.IGNORE` directive ignores
+errors for the entire target.
+And borrowing a pattern from shell scripting,
+connecting commands with a double-pipe || "or" lets you ignore the success or
-The `.IGNORE` directive ignores errors for the entire target.
-The `set -e` in shell blocks makes them fail on first error.
+failure of the first command.
+And the safety net, the `set -e` in shell blocks
+makes the whole block fail on first error.

-\begin{calloutbox}[Error Handling: Fail Fast by Default]
+\begin{calloutbox}[Error Handling: Fail Fast by Default] Most targets should
-Most targets should fail immediately on error.
-Use \texttt{-} only for cleanup operations where failure is acceptable:
+fail immediately on error.
+Use \texttt{-} only for cleanup operations where
+failure is acceptable:

 \textbf{Good use:} \texttt{-docker rm container-name} (container might not exist)

 \textbf{Bad use:} \texttt{-kubectl apply -f k8s/} (you want to know if
 deployment fails!)

 Using \texttt{.IGNORE} is almost always wrong—it hides real problems.
+If you're
-If you're tempted to use it, you probably need better error handling in your scripts.
+tempted to use it, you probably need better error handling in your scripts.

 Default to failing fast and loud.
 Your future self will thank you when errors
 are caught immediately rather than silently ignored. \end{calloutbox}